tmbuza/iMAP/README.md

 # iMAP: Integrated Microbiome Analysis Pipeline

-## Improved iMAP!
+## Improved iMAP DEMOs!
-We are in the process of restructuring and updating iMAP with more improved workflows.
+The original pipeline is being restructured and updated with more improved workflows.
 The updated version will replace the existing pipeline.
+Please consider this as an on-going process of finding better and integrated solutions for microbiome data analysis.

 |Repo| Description| Repo Output|